chaosnative/developer-hub-cn/docs/chaos-engineering/User Guides/connect-chaos-infrastructures.md

 ## Add Chaos Infrastructure
 Now we can add a chaos infrastructure to our environment.
 Select **New Chaos Infrastructure**.

-You can either setup a chaos infrastructure on existing infrastructures that uses a Harness cluster connector i.e. Harness Kubernetes delegate or install the chaos infrastructure in a new infrastructure.
+You can either setup a chaos infrastructure on existing infrastructures that uses a Harness cluster connector i.e. Harness Kubernetes connector or install the chaos infrastructure in a new infrastructure.

-To use an existing Harness Kubernetes delegate to install your chaos infrastructure, select **On Existing Infrastructures** in the modal.
-You can use any delegate under the Project, Organization, and Account scope.
+To use an existing Harness Kubernetes connector to install your chaos infrastructure, select **On Existing Infrastructures** in the modal.
+You can use any connector under the Project, Organization, and Account scope.

 ![Chaos Infrastructure in Existing Infra](./static/connect-chaos-infrastructures/chaos-infrastructure-in-existing-infra.png)

 :::info
-1. A Harness Kubernetes delegate with cluster-wide read/write access can setup both cluster-scoped and namespaced-scoped chaos infrastructures.
+1. A Harness Kubernetes connector with cluster-wide read/write access can setup both cluster-scoped and namespaced-scoped chaos infrastructures.
-2. A Harness Kubernetes delegate with cluster-wide read access **can't** be used to setup a chaos infrastructures.
+2. A Harness Kubernetes connector with cluster-wide read access **can't** be used to setup a chaos infrastructures.
-3. A Harness Kubernetes delegate with specific namespace access can only be used to setup a namespace-scoped chaos infrastructure in that specific Kubernetes namespace.
+3. A Harness Kubernetes connector with specific namespace access can only be used to setup a namespace-scoped chaos infrastructure in that specific Kubernetes namespace.
 :::

 To install chaos infrastructure on a new infrastructure, select **On New Infrastructures**.
 Then, select **Continue**.
 Provide a name for the infrastructure.
 Optionally, you can also provide a description and tags.
 Then, select **Next**.

 Under the installation mode, choose either **Cluster Wide** or **Namespace Mode** for installing the chaos infrastructure.
 By default the installation will take place in the `litmus` namespace and uses `litmus` service account, which can be configured under the K8s Cluster Details.
 Optionally, you can also specify node selectors and K8s tolerations for chaos infrastructure deployment.

+- There can only be one cluster-wide chaos infrastructure per cluster.
+- There may be multiple namespace-scoped chaos infrastructures per cluster.

 ![Configure Chaos Infrastructure](./static/connect-chaos-infrastructures/configure-chaos-infrastructure.png)